image

 Establishing quality metrics and KPIs

-• Relevance to project objectives
+• Align with project objectives

-• Measurability and ease of data collection
+• Are measurable and data collection is feasible

-• Alignment with industry standards
+• Meet industry or client-specific standards

-• Ability to drive improvement.
+• Can be used to drive improvements.

 Incorporating quality management tasks in project planning

-• Team members understand their quality-related responsibilities
+• Ensure team members are aware of their quality-related responsibilities

 Conducting regular quality reviews and audits